cloud-gov/cg-site/content/docs/apps/leveraging-authentication.md

 - `https://uaa.fr.cloud.gov/oauth/token`, which is where you will exchange auth codes for auth tokens
 {{% /govcloud %}}

-{{% eastwest %}}
-- `https://login.cloud.gov/oauth/authorize`, which is where you will direct the user to login with their agency credentials
-- `https://uaa.cloud.gov/oauth/token`, which is where you will exchange auth codes for auth tokens
-{{% /eastwest %}}

 If you are already familiar with OAuth 2.0, you might know where to go from here.
 If not, read on for a basic example of how to do the OAuth dance.

 #### Send your user to login.fr.cloud.gov